 We reserve the right to decline to issue a certificate if your premises, hygiene standards or practices fail to meet food safety standards.

-The process normally takes between three to five days.
+The process normally takes between three to five days (subject to payment received).
 Where a template EHC is not available or is being sourced from APHA, the process can take significantly longer.

 £88 for issue of first certificate (including site visit).